 Happy weekend everyone!
 Lock down restrictions have started being lifted here in the UK, although foreign travel still seems at long way away.
 Hopefully in the summer we might be able to go away within England, and until then I’ll continue recapping on past trips from my sofa.

 Tallinn, the capital of Estonia, is an incredible city.
-Of course the old town is the main attraction – if you’re visiting on a day trip this is definitely the area to focus on.
-You can find my blog post on it here.
-You can easily spend 2 days in the old town, but Tallinn as a city really does warrant a bit more time if you can give it.
+Of course the old town is the main attraction, and you can easily spend 2 days exploring just that area.
+But Tallinn really does warrant a bit more time if you have it.

-Exploring beyond the old town is rewarding for anyone who can – from beautiful palaces, to pristine beaches, to Cold War prisons and maritime museums.
-Here are a few of the best things on offer.
+Exploring beyond the old town is rewarding for anyone who does, offering everything from beautiful palaces, to pristine beaches, to Cold War prisons and maritime museums.
+Here are a few of the best things on offer, all within 15 minutes of the old town centre apart from #6 which is a little further afield.

 Kadriorg Palace was founded by Russian Tsar Peter I in 1718 and was named after his wife, Catherine I. The Baroque palace is in a beautiful park setting, surrounded by fountains and flowers and trees, as well as a nice area of woodland with some lovely trails.
 The palace was actually modelled on Versailles, and is now home to an Art Museum – home to Russian art from the 16th to 20th centuries.